TehNut-Mods/RedstoneArmory/README.md

 ##Dev setup

 ###Workspace Setup
-1. Clone and run `gradlew setupDecompWorkspace` then (if you use Eclipse) `gradlew eclipse` or (if you use IDEA) `gradlew idea`.
+1. Fork and run `gradlew setupDecompWorkspace` then (if you use Eclipse) `gradlew eclipse` or (if you use IDEA) `gradlew idea`.
+This process should automatically setup the libs listed below.
 2. Open in IDE of your choice.
-3. Set the libs folder as an external library.
-Add `-Dfml.coreMods.load=cofh.asm.LoadingPlugin` to your launch settings.
+3. Add `-Dfml.coreMods.load=cofh.asm.LoadingPlugin` to your launch settings.
 4. You should be all setup now.

 ###Dependencies
 All of these (must be deobfuscated) are required for the dev workspace to work correctly:

-* CoFHLib (Found on the CoFH CurseForge)
+* CoFHLib (Automagically added to workspace with Ivy)
-* CoFHCore (Found on the CoFH CurseForge)
+* CoFHCore (Automagically added to workspace with Ivy)
-* Redstone Arsenal (Found on the CoFH CurseForge)
+* Redstone Arsenal (Automagically added to workspace with Ivy)
-* Thermal Foundation (Found on the CoFH CurseForge)
+* Thermal Foundation (Automagically added to workspace with Ivy)
 * ttCore (Automagically added to workspace with Maven)